 Charitable Organizations and Contributions.
-A credit can be claimed for cash contributions to charitable organizations that provide assistance to low-income residents, chronically ill or physically disabled children.
+A credit can be claimed for cash contributions to charitable organizations that provide assistance to low-income residents, chronically ill or physically disabled children, provided that the charity does not provide, pay for, promote, or financially support abortions or any entity that provides abortions.
 The maximum credit is \$200 for taxpayers filing as single or head of household and \$400 for those filing as married couples.
 The credit is only available to taxpayers that itemize their deductions.
 This non-refundable tax credit is allowed to be carried forward for no more than 5 consecutive years [A.R.S. § 43-1088].

 Clean Elections Fund Tax Reduction.
-Under this credit, a taxpayer that files a state income tax return can choose to designate a \$5 voluntary contribution per taxpayer to the Clean Elections Fund by marking an optional check-off box on the first page of the tax form.
+An individual that files a state income tax return can choose to designate a \$5 voluntary contribution per taxpayer to the Clean Elections Fund by marking an optional check-off box on the first page of the tax form.
 A taxpayer that checks this box receives a \$5 reduction of their tax payments and at the same time DOR is required to transfer an equal amount to the fund.
-The total amount attributed to the Clean Elections Fund check-off box in FY 2009 was \$6.3 million.
+The total amount attributed to the Clean Elections Fund check-off box in FY 2011 was \$6.1 million.
 The credit became effective January 1, 1998 [A.R.S. § 16-954A].
+Laws 2012, Chapter 257 repeals the Clean Elections fund tax reduction as of August 2, 2012.

 Clean Elections Fund Tax Credit.
-Under this credit, a taxpayer that makes a direct donation to the Clean Elections Fund receives a dollar-for-dollar credit not to exceed 20% of the tax amount on the return or \$500, whichever is higher.
+Under this credit, a taxpayer that makes a direct donation to the Clean Elections Fund receives a dollar-for-dollar credit not to exceed 20% of the tax amount on the return or \$670 in taxable year 2011, whichever is higher.
 DOR is required to provide a check-off box for this credit on the first page of the tax form.
 This credit became effective January 1, 1998 [A.R.S. § 16-954B].
+Laws 2012, Chapter 257 repeals the Clean Elections fund tax credit as of August 2, 2012.